facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 }
 ```

-Notice the unusual namespace bracketed syntax, it's the only way for combining into a single file global non-namespaced code with namespaced code.
-Anyway, this example, it's just for demonstration purposes, because it's strongly discouraged as a coding practice to combine multiple namespaces into the same file.
+Please note the unusual namespace bracketed syntax.
+This is the only way for combining into a single file some global non-namespaced code with some namespaced code.
+However, this example is for demonstration purposes only.
+In fact, it is strongly discouraged as a programming practice to combine multiple namespaces in the same file.
-Notice also that since you are out of any class hierarchy, you are not allowed to use access modifiers for `const` that is therefore set to a public default visibility.
+Also note that you are not allowed to use access modifiers for `const` because you are outside of any class hierarchy.
+Thus, `const` is set to default public visibility.

 # Sensing the future

-All the scenarios we've briefly seen until now could be addressed differently, thinking of one of the new PHP features.
+All the scenarios we have briefly seen so far could be approached differently by thinking about one of PHP's new features.
-Although other languages featured Enumerations for a long time, they are going to be available in PHP only since version 8.1.
+Although other languages have supported Enumerations for a long time, they will only be available in PHP from version 8.1.
 And it's a fact that [Enumerations](https://wiki.php.net/rfc/enumerations) (enumerated types with a fixed number of possible values) offer other interesting implementation possibilities.
 Maybe some ways to reconsider the use of constants too.
 Take a look at the following code: